 The Master's program prepares students for careers in criminal justice administration, public institutions, grassroots community organizations and nonprofit agencies, as well as for doctoral programs and research positions in public agencies.
 The program is built around the learning objectives below.

 MS JUSTICE STUDIES, PROGRAM LEARNING OBJECTIVES

-At the end of a Master’s degree program in the Department of Justice Studies, students should be able to:
+At the end of a Master of Science degree in Justice Studies, students will be able to: